 One thing led to another, and I came upon another woman related to this, Anna Baetjer, who did studies as a more modern woman, in the middle of the 20th century.
 She did studies of the effects of chromium and other heavy metals on workers in Baltimore, and wrote things for the US Army during the war that led to a whole series of reforms on what women could work on and what they needed to watch out for in terms of occupational health.

 One of my other favorite historical women in the book is Susan Fenimore Cooper.
 Because I had been an English and American literature major and because I’m a “senior” environmentalist, of course I had heard of James Fenimore Cooper, and read Deerslayer and The Last of the Mohicans, and stuff that people don’t read anymore.
 However, I had no idea that his dutiful daughter, who edited all his manuscripts and put his books together, had written her own well-received novel (published anonymously, because she was a woman) and the first big serious best-selling nature book in the country before Thoreau had published Walden.
-Rural Hours is a nature journal digest and discussion of flora, fauna, and what blooms, along with sociological observations about the disappearance of small town life and forests, and the ends of the Oneida Indians.
+Rural Hours is a nature journal digest and discussion of flora, fauna, and what blooms, along with sociological observations about the disappearance of small town life and forests, and the decline of the Oneida Indians.
 And yet, nobody talks about her.

 WT: It seems like a lot of the women you chose were connected to one another in some way.